Systems Innovation Is Born When Engineering And Marketing Combine

 Neither plasma nor LCD technology was originally developed with digital signage in mind.
 Indeed, when I first saw the phrase ‘digital signage’ on an exhibitor banner (I think it was Hitachi’s) at an InfoComm show in Las Vegas at the start of this decade, neither I nor any other industry watcher could have imagined that the market would become the force it is today.
 Plasma has its roots firmly in the consumer world, where it was intended to supplant CRT TV.
 LCD, meanwhile, was the choice among makers of computer monitors—hence the time it has taken for LCD to ‘catch up’ with plasma in the availability

-NEC is tailoring to the needs of the digital signage community by focusing on LCD screens.
+NEC is tailoring to the needs of the digital signage community by focusing on LCD screens. of larger-size screens.

 This is the point I want to make about Asian hi-tech manufacturing.
 The ‘can-do’ approach that characterizes R&D here means that technologies are not just refined and extended as the years and product seasons go by.
 They are, as often as not, completely re-invented to serve the needs of new markets.
 While other sectors of the global economy tend to be led by engineering or by marketing, Asia has the happy knack of being able to reconcile the two—and to bring the happy couple down the aisle in double-quick time.